CostaliyA/CostaliyA.github.io/about.md

 The brain functions in a rapidly changing environment and is itself an organ with complex internal dynamics.
 We favor models and methods that incorporate this behavior, particularly those drawn from the physics and statistics of dynamical systems.

 ## Collaboration
-Almost all our projects are done in close collaboration with the experimentalists who generate the data we model.
+Almost all our projects are done in close collaboration with the worldwide collaborators.
 Our code and algorithms are designed to solve real scientific problems faced by real users.

 <br><br>